wp-plugins/twitget/readme.txt

 == Changelog ==

 = 3.1 =
-* [Fix] Fixed an encoding bug that caused settings to be wiped out if Twitter feed had "special characters".
+* [Fix] Fixed an encoding bug that caused settings to be wiped out if Twitter feed had "special characters"

 = 3.0 =
 * [New] Added option to truncate tweets in output